 Following are the instructions to connect to your AeroScout router's interface for configuration and diagnotstics.

-Make sure that you are connected to your AeroScout router, either by ethernet cable of over
+1. Make sure you are connected to your AeroScout router

 How to configure your AeroScout router